13301338176/Effects-of-image-quality-on-deep-nueral-network-paper-code/README.md

 The result graph is not smooth due to computational limitations ,only 500 images were used.

-Image dataset is stored in '/content/drive/My Drive/proposal' and the meta and sysnet file is dtored in the same folder.
+Image dataset is stored in '/content/drive/My Drive/proposal' and the meta and sysnet file is stored in the same folder.